mnavarrocarter/mnavarro.dev/content/en/posts/golden-rule-code.md

 DRY as an acronym was coined with a purpose.
 A purpose most people seem to ignore.
 Why DRY is good?
 Because if you have to correct or fix duplicated code in the future, it will be harder to do, because you will have to change it in the multiple places it was copied.
 Why is WET or AHA good?
-Because it you choose the wrong abstraction and then need to change it, it will be harder to do so in teh future.
+Because if you choose the wrong abstraction and then need to change it, it will be harder to do so in the future.

-For me, there is just one only rule to follow when writing code.
+For me, there is just only one rule to follow when writing code.
 Is not an easy one: most of the time you'll have to figure out the answer and some times you'll get it wrong.
 The application of this rule can take many forms and faces, and so it will require you to be wise.
 Here it is: